maceto2016/NestJSDynLoad/README.md

 ## Description

-[NestJS](https://github.com/nestjs/nest) is a server-side Typescript framework.
+[NestJS](https://github.com/nestjs/nest) is is a well-built server side Typescript framework that implements important design patterns like **Dependency Injection Principle**.

 NestJS centralizes all the needed tecnologies to build consistent micro-services or monolithic servers using Nodejs.

+NestJS implements

 NestJS uses three main build blocks to form an application: